 Who Should Use Travel Hacking?

-The biggest rewards are offered by credit cards in the United States, but that doesn’t mean people in other countries can’t benefit from similar strategies, just that they can’t rake in a ton of rewards so easily.
+The biggest rewards are offered by the best travel credit cards in the United States, but that doesn’t mean people in other countries can’t benefit from similar strategies, just that they can’t rake in a ton of rewards so easily.

-Mileage hacking is only to be used by those with good credit, no ongoing problems struggling with debt, and who don’t have any problem paying off their credit cards in full every month.
+Mileage hacking is only to be used by those with good credit, no ongoing problems struggling with debt, and who don’t have any difficulty paying off their credit cards in full every month.

-There are many other worthwhile offers to pursue beyond the airline mileage cards, including some that provide straight cash bonuses or hotel loyalty credit cards that offer up to a week of free stays in top of the line resorts anywhere in the world.
-You can easily do both airline cards and hotel cards, although you will probably want to stagger the initial sign up period for different credit cards so you can ensure that you meet the minimum requirements for each (more on that in a minute).
+There are many other worthwhile new credit cards to pursue beyond the airline mileage cards, including some that provide straight cash bonuses or hotel loyalty credit cards that offer up to a week of free stays in top of the line resorts anywhere in the world.
+You can easily do both airline cards and hotel cards, although you will want to stagger the initial sign up period for different travel hacking credit cards so you can ensure that you meet the minimum requirements for each (more on that in a minute).

-So, enough about how awesome it is and who it applies to… If you’ve made it this far and are still with me, then you’re probably wondering how you can get started travel hacking.
+So, enough about how awesome it is and who it applies to… If you’ve made it this far and are still with me, then you’re probably wondering how you can get started travel hacking with a new credit card.

 Step 1: Find a Good Offer

 The first and most important step is to find a current promotional credit card offer.
-Offers are constantly changing, so it can be tough for me to recommend a specific offer.
+Offers are constantly changing, so it can be tough for me to recommend a specific offer, but these are some of my favorite new credit card offers.

 But here are a few that stand out to me:

-- Chase Sapphire Preferred – Get 50,000 flexible miles for spending $4,000 in three months.
+- Chase Sapphire Preferred – Get 60,000 flexible miles for spending $4,000 in three months.
 These miles can be transferred to partners like United or Marriott at a 1:1 rate.
+The Chase Sapphire Reserve card is another popular alternative but a more premium credit card, perhaps not best for someone just starting.

-- Marriott Rewards Premier – Get 75,000 points for spending $3,000 in three months, which is enough for a number of free nights depending on the hotel category.
+- Marriott Bonvoy CC – Get 100,000 credit card points for spending $3,000 in three months, which is enough for a number of free nights depending on the hotel category.
 It’s enough for three free nights at that NYC hotel I mentioned above.
+They also give you a free night every year which you can use at upscale properties as I did at the Medellin Marriott Hotel, which pays for the annual fee by itself.

 Once you’ve found an appealing card online, make sure to analyze the details about what requirements you will need to meet in order to receive the miles and how difficult that may or may not be for you.

-Credit card bonuses range from cold hard cash (I’ve signed up for cards to simply get $300 cash back on a $1,000 spend, and then I actually used part of that money to start my website) to 50,000 or even 75,000 in airline frequent flier miles—the latter of which is enough for a round trip flight almost anywhere in the world.
+Travel hacking credit card bonuses range from cold hard cash (I’ve signed up for cards to simply get $200 cashback on a $500 spend, and then I actually used part of that money to start my website) to 50,000 or even 75,000 in airline frequent flier miles—the latter of which is enough for a round trip flight almost anywhere in the world.

 Anything over 50,000 miles is an offer that is definitely worth taking a closer look at.
-I don’t generally bother with anything less than 40,000 miles (though that is still enough for a round trip domestic flight or one-way international flight).
+I don’t generally bother with anything less than 40,000 miles (though that is still enough for a round trip domestic flight or one-way international flight — maybe even a roundtrip international).

 Step 2: Meet the Minimum Spend

-Nearly always you will need to meet some minimum requirements in order to receive the mileage bonuses, typically it is meeting a certain level of spending within a limited amount of time—for instance $3,000 dollars within three months.
-And typically these cards carry an annual fee of $70–95 per year that is waived the first year for new customers.
+Nearly always you will need to meet some minimum requirements in order to receive the mileage bonuses, typically it is meeting a certain level of spending within a limited amount of time—for instance, $3,000 dollars within three months.
+And typically these cards carry an annual fee of $80–95 per year that is waived the first year for new customers.

-Spending all that money within a short period of time seems like a hard pill to swallow, but thankfully there are a never of tactics and strategies which make it within the reach of most normal people (ie cheap like me) without spending more than they otherwise would.
+Spending all that money within a short period of time seems like a hard pill to swallow, but thankfully there are a number of tactics and strategies which make it within the reach of most normal people (ie cheapskates like me) without spending more than they otherwise would.

 Read More: How to Meet the Credit Card Minimum Spend